Faculty Expert Profile

 - Johns Hopkins Evidence-Based Practice Center

-Wu has studied the handling of medical errors since 1988, and has published influential papers including "Do house officers learn from their mistakes" (JAMA 1991), and "Medical error: the second victim" (BMJ, 2000).
-He was among the first to measure quality of life outcomes in people with HIV and developed the MOS-HIV Health Survey, a leading measure of health related quality of life for people with HIV that is used widely in international trials and research studies.
+Wu has studied the handling of medical errors since 1988, and has published influential papers including "Do house officers learn from their mistakes" (JAMA 1991).
+He coined the term "second victim" for health workers traumatized by patient adverse events.
+He is co-founder and co-director of the RISE (Resilience in Stressful Events) peer-support program for health workers.
+He was the first to measure quality of life outcomes in HIV clinical trials and developed the MOS-HIV Health Survey, a leading patient-reported outcome measure for people with HIV.

 He was a member of the Institute of Medicine committee on Preventing Medication Errors, and senior adviser to the World Health Organization Patient Safety program in Geneva from 2007 to 2009.